tudelft3d/indoorjson/specs/specs.rst

   }

 .. note::
-  While the order of the member values of a IndoorJSON should preferably be as above, not all JSON generators allow one to do this, thus the order is not prescribed.
+  While the order of the member values of an IndoorJSON should preferably be as above, not all JSON generators allow one to do this, thus the order is not prescribed.

 -------------------